enibundo/avg-pair-price/README.md

 ![](images/architecture.png)

-I will have one service per exchange (let's call them worker services) and one service for the API.
+There is one service exchange (let's call them worker services) and one service for the API.
 Everytime a worker service has a new price it will persist it.

 This architecture permits us to dynamically add new exchanges and decomission old exchanges.
 We could "temporarily disable" exchanges by configuring the API service to ignore a specific worker service.